tomoyk/docker-munin-server/README.md

 [4] Access on `http://127.0.0.1:8800/`

-If you want to change port, you should chanage on `munin-ctrl`.
+If you want to change port, you should edit on `munin-ctrl`.

 ## Technical details